shuvojit-tps/lambda_docs/notes/layers.md

-## Using Layers to sepearate code and dependencies
+## Using Layers to seperate code and dependencies
 Usual use case would be to reduce function size and reusablity for libraries and custom modules.

 #### Create a directory for dependencies and replicate a python lib directory structure